Neoserica silvestris

 Neoserica silvestris is a species of beetle of the family Scarabaeidae.
-It is found in China (Guizhou, Hubei, Hunan, Shaanxi, Shangdong, Sichuan, Yunnan, Zhejiang) and Myanmar.
+It is found in China (Guizhou, Hubei, Hunan, Shaanxi, Shandong, Sichuan, Yunnan, Zhejiang) and Myanmar.

 Description

 Adults reach a length of about 8.1 mm.
 They have a black to dark brown, short-oval body.
 The antennae are yellow and the dorsal surface (except for the labroclypeus) is dull or with an iridescent or greenish shine.
 The pronotum and elytra are glabrous.